bradyvercher/gistpress/readme.txt

 == Frequently Asked Questions ==

-= How get updates to my Gist to show up? =
+= How do I get updates to my Gist to show up? =

 Gists are cached when they're first loaded.
 Update the post to invalidate the cache and fetch any changes.

 == Changelog ==

+= 1.0.1 =
+* Fixed issue with slashes being stripped by update_metadata(). http://core.trac.wordpress.org/ticket/21767

 = 1.0 =
 * Initial release.